braughtg/DickinsonHFOSS-COMP190/README.md

 #### C. Humanitarian Free and Open Source Software Participation

 Students explore the structure, licensing and documentation of a number of mature HFOSS projects.
 This provides a basis for assessing and suggesting improvements to our own [FarmData2 project](https://github.com/DickinsonCollege/FarmData2) project.
-Students ultimately have several opportunities to contribute to FarmData2 through the confirmation/refinement/clarification of issues and by making pull requests that improve documentation.
+Students install FarmData2 and ultimately have several opportunities to contribute to FarmData2 through the confirmation/refinement/clarification of issues and by making pull requests that improve documentation.
+It is worth note that activities in this section would be relatively easy to adapt to other H/FOSS projects of interest at a particular institution.

 11. __H/FOSS Communities and FarmData2:__ [Slide Deck](materials/11-S-FarmData2.ppt) | [Activity Sheet](materials/11-A-FarmData2.docx)
     - The latter parts of these activities are based on the state of the [FarmData2 project](https://github.com/DickinsonCollege/FarmData2) at the time of writing.
-Those activities will need to be updated and adapted as the FarmData2 project progresses.
-Alternatively, it would be relatively straight forward to adapt these activities to another H/FOSS project as well.
+Thus, as FarmData2 continues to evolve some parts of this activity will become out of date (e.g. the installation process has been greatly simplified already).
+Those parts will need to be updated and adapted as the FarmData2 project progresses.

 ## Student Surveys & Analysis